bshk003/hip-rl/README.md

 On a $2n$-by-$2n$ board, the second player has a strategy that guarantees at least a draw if $n\leq 3$ and a win for larger $n$.
 This can be attained by playing moves symmetrically, with respect to the central vertical or horizontal axis of the board, to the first-player moves.
 The strategy, naturally, does not apply to the odd-by-odd board.
 In such case, "passing a move" by covering the central cell at the first step and then playing central-symmetrically does not help the first player in general.

 #### The project
 We train a Deep Q-Network with a single agent playing against itself on a board of a given dimension.Effectively, it is a cooperative mode since the reward function for the single agent returns the same penalty value, whenever either one of the two players (governed by the same agent) loses.
-Trained over 50000 episodes on a 6-by-6 board, the bots attain the mean game length of about 27 moves.
+Trained over 50000 episodes on a 6-by-6 board, the bot achieves the mean game length of about 27 moves.

 #### Structure
 See `game/` for the game logic module.
 Simple graphics is rendered by pygame (`game_graphics/`).
 The DQN agent operates on a two-layer NN model run in pytorch (`ai/`).